-Our school is a place of learning and inspiration for students, providing opportunities and challenge.
-We encourage all our students to have high aspirations and to challenge themselves to achieve highly within their academic studies and other aspects of school life.
-We support and challenge everyone to reach their full potential.
-We have a 'no excuses' philosophy ensuring barriers to learning are challenged, differentiated and overcome with well planned, varied and stimulating teaching.
+At Barnwell we believe in delivering high quality and inclusive teaching, that draws on a range of strategies to meet the individual needs of students.
+Our school is a place of learning and inspiration, consistently providing opportunities and challenge.
+We encourage all our students to have the aspiration to challenge themselves to achieve highly within their academic studies and other aspects of school life.
+We have an 'inclusive' philosophy within our lessons, ensuring barriers to learning are overcome with well planned, creative and stimulating teaching.

-Students are also encouraged to believe in themselves to achieve their academic and social potential enabling them to succeed in securing their future in further education, training or the workplace.
+Students are encouraged to believe in themselves to achieve their academic and social potential, enabling them to succeed in securing their future in further education, training or the workplace.
 Our curriculum is designed to challenge and engage students, offering them the very best preparation for exam success and the skills and confidence required to make full use of their qualifications.

-Extra - curricular activities offer further opportunities for students to develop the skills and understanding needed to aspire and succeed whilst challenging them to do their best.
+Extra-curricular activities offer further opportunities for students to develop the skills and understanding needed to aspire and succeed.
+We want students and staff to be the best they possibly can be, by challenging themselves on a daily basis.

-Barnwell school is committed to providing challenge and aspiration for all members of its community.
-We want students and staff to aspire to be the best they possibly can by challenging themselves on a daily basis.
-The school will provide both staff and students personal development opportunities ensuring everyone has the chance to become more confident and competent.
+Barnwell is committed to provide both staff and students personal development opportunities, ensuring everyone has the chance to become more confident and competent.